-Intel boards and systems are designed to indicate USB readiness by a series of beep codes during POST, before video becomes available.
+Intel motherboards are designed to indicate USB readiness by a series of beep codes during POST, before video becomes available.
 These beeps mean USB is powered and initialized.

-Device such as a pen drives or USB CD/DVD ROM drives attached to external USB port will generate a beep once the device is recognized, powered and initialized.
+Devices such as a pen drives or USB CD/DVD ROM drives attached to external USB port will generate a beep once the device is recognized, powered and initialized.